joel-day/LeetCode-Workspace/README.md

 FOR EACH SOLUTION: I provide the Intuition, Approach, Complexity, and Code.

-PROBLEM SOURCE: 'Top Interview 150' LeetCode list.
-Problem numbers are determined by LeetCode.

 - I try to go beyond just finding a solution that works, and instead find one that is optimized to minimize both time and space complexity.
 For example, avoiding nested loops with n^2 time complexity, and creating new variables only when neccesary.

 - I prioritize understanding the logic over memorizating specific functions.
 Instead of using LLM models like ChatGPT to help work through problems, I use them only to find isolated code or functions that can get me through each logical step of a problem.

 - I am stronger with python, so after initialy solving the problem with python, I then convert it to JavaScript.

+SOURCE: 'Top Interview 150' LeetCode list.
+Problem numbers are determined by LeetCode.

 # 12. Integer to Roman
 #### Intuition: